ingram-projects/animxyz/README.md

 ```

 ---
+## Vue & React

-> If you are using AnimXYZ in a Vue or React project we strongly recommend you also use our AnimXYZ components.
-To add those, follow the installation instructions in the relevant sections [Vue](#vue-installation) and [React](#react-installation).
+ If you are using AnimXYZ in a Vue or React project we strongly recommend you also use our AnimXYZ components.
+To add those, follow the installation instructions in the relevant sections [Vue](https://animxyz.com/docs/#vue-installation) and [React](https://animxyz.com/docs/#react-installation).